Avishka-55/Avishka-55/README.md

 ### 🎓 Education

-* **BSc / Undergraduate Major in Computer Science at the Open University of Sri Lanak**
+* **BSc / Undergraduate Major in Computer Science at the Open University of Sri Lanka**
 * Focus areas: programming, systems, problem-solving, and real-world projects

 ---